gbouras13/plassembler/README.md

 3. If the resulting assembly is checked.
 If the largest contig is over the length of the provided chromosome size -c, then it is identified as the chromosome and extracted.
 Any other contigs are extracted as putative plasmid contigs, if Flye assembled any.
 If no chromosome is identified, plassembler will exit - you probably need to get some more long reads to complete your assembly (or check -c).
 4. Short reads are filtered using [fastp](https://github.com/OpenGene/fastp).
 5. Long & short reads are mapped to the identified chromosome and any putative plasmid contigs using [minimap2](https://github.com/lh3/minimap2#uguide).
-6. All reads that map to the putative plasmid contigs and all reads that are unmapped are extracted, combined and de-duplicated using [pysam](https://github.com/pysam-developers/pysam), [samtools](https://doi.org/10.1093/bioinformatics/btp352) and [seqkit](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0163962).
+6. All reads that map to the putative plasmid contigs and all reads that are unmapped are extracted and combined  using [pysam](https://github.com/pysam-developers/pysam) and [samtools](https://doi.org/10.1093/bioinformatics/btp352).
 7. The resulting read sets are assembled using the hybrid assembler [Unicycler](https://github.com/rrwick/Unicycler) to generate final plasmid contigs.
 8. Average read coverage depth for each plasmid is calculated using a modified version of code found [here](https://github.com/rrwick/Small-plasmid-Nanopore).
 See also this [paper](https://www.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000631#tab2).
 9. Plasmid copy number is calculated by dividing the plasmid read depth by the chromosome read depth.